-Digital Storytelling (DS) is an AFF arts education program that improves students’ reading, writing, communication, media technology and idea-expression skills through hands-on screenwriting and filmmaking.
-Launched in 2005, DS has served over 1,500 AISD students.
-With a curriculum developed by Austin Film Festival and AISD English teachers, DS has been implemented in high schools where a disproportionate number of the student body are economically disadvantaged and considered at-risk.
+Digital Storytelling (DS) is an six week AFF arts education program that improves students’ reading, writing, communication, media technology, and idea-expression skills through professional hands-on screenwriting, filmmaking, and podcasting.
+Launched in 2005, DS has served thousands of Central Texas Middle and High School students with a curriculum developed by Austin Film Festival and AISD English teachers.

-– Cristina Gonzalez, Student Participant, AFF’s Digital Storytelling program, 2012 and 2013
+– Cristina Gonzalez, Student Participant, AFF’s Digital Storytelling program

 “Digital Storytelling has inspired me to pursue a creative project outside of school.”

 “After taking the course, my English grade has improved.”

 – Jordan Espinoza, 12th grade

 “I have an easier time sorting my ideas because of the writing skills I learned in this class.”